tyacbovi/talyacobovitch.github.io/_posts/2020-12-19-Training-process-observations.md

 I don’t think there is a silver bullet, like everything in the programming world there is more than one way to do things (and that’s what makes this fun and interesting to do :) ), but I think there are a couple of basic big ideas that will increase the chances for a successful training process according to your view:
 * Design the process, as a whole down to basic exercises (the knots and bullets), insight of your training's goals.
 * Manage your goals down to earth, down to the level of achievable targets, and leave room for surprises.
-* Always take feedback from trainees and other stack holders (team leader of the trainee, team members, and buddies) and try to improve.
+* Always take feedback from trainees and other stackholders (team leader of the trainee, team members, and buddies) and try to improve.
 Let me know what you think.

 Until next time :)